-A party may serve submit to upon any other party a written request for the admission of relevant facts or opinions, or of the application of law to relevant facts or opinions, including the genuineness of any document.
-The request must be served delivered, if using electronic mail, or served, if using United States Mail, at least fifteen (15) days prior to the hearing, and it shall be answered in writing by the party to whom the request is directed within ten (10) days of receipt of the request.
+A party may submit to any other party a written request for the admission of relevant facts or opinions, or of the application of law to relevant facts or opinions, including the genuineness of any document.
+The request must be delivered, if using electronic mail, or served, if using United States Mail, at least fifteen (15) days prior to the hearing, and it shall be answered in writing by the party to whom the request is directed within ten (10) days of receipt of the request.
 The written answer shall either admit or deny the truth of the matters contained in the request or shall make a specific objection thereto.
-Failure to make a written answer provide a written response within ten (10) days will result in the subject matter of the request being admitted unless it can be shown that there was a justifiable excuse for failing to respond.
+Failure to provide a written response within ten (10) days will result in the subject matter of the request being admitted unless it can be shown that there was a justifiable excuse for failing to respond.